Buying a new boiler

 Buying a new boiler is a big and expensive decision.
 Here are five things you should know before you get a new boiler.

-With a typical boiler installation costing anywhere between £3,000 and £5,000, here are five things you need to know before you take the plunge and sign on the dotted line for your new boiler.
+With a typical boiler installation costing anywhere between £3,000 and £5,000, here are five things you need to know before you sign on the dotted line for your new boiler.

 The importance of a reliable new boiler